Jamie-Clayton/Docs/_posts/2026-05-16-high-performance-mindsets.md

   - /SoftSkills/Mindsets
   - /SoftSkills/Mindsets.html
 ---
-## Overview
+## What separates the engineers who keep getting better

-The mindsets that enable high-performing engineers to produce great work consistently, collaborate effectively, and sustain their energy over long careers.
+I've worked with plenty of smart engineers who plateaued, and a few less-obviously-brilliant ones who kept compounding year after year.
+The difference was almost never raw talent.
+It was how they thought about their own work.
+Three mental habits show up again and again in the people who stay good over a long career, and they're learnable — which is the whole point.

 ## Growth Mindset

 Engineers with a growth mindset believe their abilities can be developed through dedication and hard work.
-They treat failure as data, not identity.
+The tell is how they treat a failure: as data about the problem, not a verdict on themselves.
+That one reframe is what lets someone keep walking toward hard things instead of away from them.

 **In practice:**
 - Seek feedback specifically to improve, not to confirm what you already know